-- In the opinion of the Directors: - (a) The financial statements, notes and the additional disclosures included in the Director's Report designated as audited, of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2018 and of its performance for the year ended on that date. - (ii) complying with Australian Accounting Standards, International Financial Reporting Standards (IFRS) as disclosed in Note 2 and Corporations Regulations 2001. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2018.
+- 1. In the opinion of the Directors: - (a) The financial statements, notes and the additional disclosures included in the Director's Report designated as audited, of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2019 and of its performance for the year ended on that date. - (ii) complying with Australian Accounting Standards, International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board, as disclosed in Note 2 and Corporations Regulations 2001. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2019.